JvH151291/test01/intro_tech_tools.md

     - `git pull`: Pull potential changes from remote
 - Please read the first three chapters of the [git Book](https://git-scm.com/book/en/v2).

-> If you are overwhealmed with all this command line awesomeness you may want to use a GUI tool such [GitHub Desktop](https://desktop.github.com/).
+> If you are overwhelmed with all this command line awesomeness you may want to use a GUI tool such [GitHub Desktop](https://desktop.github.com/).
 However, I would encourage you to embrace the command line! :) The commands discussed so far, can take you very far!
 If you would like to learn more this might be a good [starting point](https://www.learnshell.org/).
 The terminal is just an interface to interact with our computer.
 Inside the terminal you can run different shells: This is usually `bash` or `zsh` (which are very similar at our level of understanding)...
 If you are a Mac user, you might want to explore the [brew](https://brew.sh/) package manager to install and manage software (for example try to install lazygit).
 On Windows there is a similar package manager such as [chocolatey](https://chocolatey.org/).
 Linux uses `apt` or similar tools.

 ## PostgreSQL

 Fed up with duplicating `.csv` files and send data via mail attachments and wait for large spreadsheets to load in Excel?
-Then it is time to learn a little bit about [PostgreSQL](https://www.postgresql.org/).
+Then it is time to learn a little about [PostgreSQL](https://www.postgresql.org/).
 We are here only touching on the bare minimum to accomplish our task.
 So what are we going to do?

-You will collect customer survey data on different buslines in Winterthur (an Origin-Destination survey: Who does travel with a particular bus from where to where and why?).
-Each group will ride on a different busline (potentially on different days).
-However, every group will have to analyse all the buslines.
+You will collect customer survey data on different bus lines in Winterthur (an Origin-Destination survey: Who does travel with a particular bus from where to where and why?).
+Each group will ride on a different bus line (potentially on different days).
+However, every group will have to analyse all the bus lines.
 So how will we do it?
 One strategy would be that each of the groups digitizes the data collected by paper and pencil.
 One poor soul (= one of us research assistants) would then have to collect these individual spreadsheets and consolidate the data into one master file.
 This file would then be distributed to the students, that is each student would have a copy of it on their local machines (all the data is multiplied).
 Oh no, I've made a mistake in the consolidation: Resend the corrected master file to all the students...
-We can do better than this and host the data at a generally (by you students) acessible server.
+We can do better than this and host the data at a generally (by you students) accessible server.

 > As already mentioned, you can of course also run a postgres server on your local machine.
 You are encouraged to try setting a DB up on your local computer.